VERICUT verification makes detecting program mistakes and verifying part accuracy easy!

 Verification is the foundation of the VERICUT product line and is required to run any of the other add-on modules.
 Superior Performance: VERICUT’s unique algorithm provides fast, accurate results.
 Performance does not degrade with increased cuts, so VERICUT can process programs with millions of cuts and virtually any type of material removal technique.

-Verification verifies 3-axis milling (plus rotary 5-axis positioning/indexing), 2-axis turning (including multiple setup positions).
-Add Multi-Axis to simulate & verify four and five axis milling, drilling, turning, and combination mill/turn operations.
+Base Verification verifies 3-axis milling and 2-axis turning (including multiple setup positions).
+The Multi-Axis module is required to detect collisions between the tool, stock and fixture for rotary 4 & 5-axis positioning/indexing motion.
+Add Multi-Axis to detect collisions during positioning and to remove material during continuous four and five axis milling, drilling, turning, and combination mill/turn operations.

 Verification detects errors such as: